2026 FIA World Endurance Championship

-The 2026 FIA World Endurance Championship will be the fourteenth season of the FIA World Endurance Championship, a sports car racing series organised by the Fédération Internationale de l'Automobile (FIA) and the Automobile Club de l'Ouest (ACO).
-The series will be open to Hypercars (built under Le Mans Hypercar (LMH) or Le Mans Daytona h (LMDh) regulations) and LMGT3 racing cars.
+The 2026 FIA World Endurance Championship is the fourteenth season of the FIA World Endurance Championship, a sports car racing series organised by the Fédération Internationale de l'Automobile (FIA) and the Automobile Club de l'Ouest (ACO).
+The series is open to Hypercars (built under Le Mans Hypercar (LMH) or Le Mans Daytona h (LMDh) regulations) and LMGT3 racing cars.

-South Korean manufacturer Genesis has announced its intention to enter the Hypercar class with their Genesis GMR-001, subject to approval from the series' entry committee.
+The FIA and ACO decided to stop publishing the balance of performance (BoP) tables for the WEC starting in 2026.
+The decision aimed to prevent speculation and misinterpretation of the performance balancing process.
+The BoP tables, which previously detailed the weight, power, and energy allocation for each car, will now be shared only with the teams involved.

+Robin Frijns and René Rast of the No. 20 BMW M Team WRT currently lead the Hypercar World Endurance Drivers' Championship, with Toyota leading the Manufacturers' Championship.
+Jonny Edgar currently leads the LMGT3 Drivers' Championship, with his No. 33 TF Sport team leading the LMGT3 Endurance Trophy.

 Calendar

-The calendar was announced on 13 June 2025, during the 2025 24 Hours of Le Mans weekend.
-The calendar is unchanged from 2025, with the only notable change that the Qatar race moves from February to March.